joshbeam/Zelektor/README.md

 # Zelektor

+####Recent updates:
+- 25 March 2014 &mdash; document.getElementsByClassName polyfill for IE<9 (uses querySelectorAll for IE8, and loops through all elements for IE<8)

-A simple JavaScript selector engine (weighs about 830 bytes minified).
+A simple JavaScript selector engine (weighs about 1kb minified).

 Returns an array of one or more DOM elements.